Skip to main content

 Time Needed: 2-3 hours

 Once a walled city in the Middle Ages, Trastevere features narrow cobblestone streets, which wind between buildings of this neighborhood.
-Some consider Trastevere one of the few places to experience authentic Roman life, even though the neighborhood has grown in popularity with tourists for the last several years.
+Some consider Trastevere one of the few places to experience authentic Roman life, even though the neighborhood has grown in popularity with tourists for the last several years and has become on the best places to stay in Rome.

 While strolling through the neighborhood, you can see ivy growing on the buildings and feel enmeshed in the culture.
 Grab a drink or a bite to eat at any of the many cafes and pubs.
 If you want to go bar hopping while in Rome, Trastevere is a popular nightlife spot.